smart48/larak8/README.md

 ## Digital Ocean Setup

+This readme is on how to set all up on your Digital Ocean cluster.
+For local testing checking the local directory and readme there.
+### Prerequisies

 We assume you set up your cluster and recommend using our [Terraform setup](https://github.com/smart48/smt-provision) to set things up your way and with managed databases and DO Spaces for status.
 You can however use the DigitalOcean UI which is very nice too.

+#### Authentication

 https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/